Breast Cancer Detection Using CNN in Python

 Conclusion

-In this tutorial you built a 1D CNN to detect breast cancer using the Wisconsin diagnostic dataset.
-After splitting 569 samples into train and test sets and applying StandardScaler normalization, the two-block convolutional model trained with Adam reached ~96.5% test accuracy in 50 epochs.
+In this blog, we built a 1D CNN to detect breast cancer using the Wisconsin diagnostic dataset.
+We split 569 samples into train and test sets and applied StandardScaler normalization.
+The two-block convolutional model trained with Adam reached about 96.5% test accuracy in 50 epochs.

 Key takeaways: